 Tropes embodies by Agent Carter

 - Action Girl: As long as we're not talking about her Silver Age persona, Sharon's one of the best in the Marvel Universe.
+Sharon is a trained athlete and extremely competent martial artist, adept at various fighting techniques.
+She is highly trained in espionage, weapons, firearms, and computers.

 - Adaptation Dye-Job: In the Ultimate universe, Sharon is a redhead rather than a blonde.

-- Badass In Charge: She was director of SHIELD for some time.
+- Badass in Charge: She was director of SHIELD for some time.

 - Battle Couple: She and Captain America.

-- Beauty, Brains and Brawn: In recent espionage stories, Maria Hill serves as the Brawn, Sharon as the Beauty, and Victoria Hand as the Brains.
+- Beauty, Brains, and Brawn: In recent espionage stories, Maria Hill serves as the Brawn, Sharon as the Beauty, and Victoria Hand as the Brains.

 - Brainwashed and Crazy: Sharon was brainwashed into killing Captain America and actually did fire that apparently ended Cap's life.
 Of course, that bullet wasn't as fatal as first thought.